The US Expat's Guide to Dependent Exemptions: Rules, Benefits, and FAQs

 In addition to the Child Tax Credit, you may also be eligible for other tax benefits, such as the Earned Income Tax Credit (EITC) or the Child and Dependent Care Credit (CDCC), depending on your income and other factors.

 NOTE!
 The specific tax benefits and credits available when claiming dependents can vary based on a variety of factors, including your income and filing status.
-It's always a good idea to consult with a qualified tax professional to ensure you're claiming all the benefits you're entitled to.
+Consult with a qualified tax pro to ensure you're claiming all the benefits you're entitled to.

 FAQ

-A qualifying child is a child who meets certain criteria, including age, relationship, residency, and support.
-They must be under the age of 19 (or under 24 if a full-time student) and must not provide more than half of their own support.
+A qualifying child must meet age, relationship, residency, and support criteria, being under 19 years old, or under 24 if a full-time student, and not providing more than half of their own support.